The Ultimate June Long Weekend Bucket List

 Sunday 7 June | Lockhart Recreation Centre | Adults $20, Kids $5

 Winner of Australian Idol 2024, Dylan Wright plays soulful renditions of classic hits in the intimate setting of the Lockhart Recreation Centre.
-This is what regional entertainment looks like at its best - a genuine Australian talent, a community venue packed with proud locals, and a ticket price that's almost embarrassingly good value.
+With a ticket price that's almost embarrassingly too good a value.
 Kids $5.
 Bring the whole family.

 20. Kick off the FIFA World Cup at The Calcutta, The Gem, Griffith